Updated

 Penal Code 92 PC and Penal Code 93 PC are the California laws that make the bribery by or of judges and jurors a criminal offense.

-As with PC 85, a person is only guilty under these laws if he/she acts with some type of corrupt intent.
+As with PC 85, you are guilty under these laws only if you act with some type of corrupt intent.

 5.3 Bribery by or of witnesses – PC 137 and 138